LiuGuoxin/TestComHooks/readme.txt

 7) Run collect.cmd to gather remaining artifacts to the solution Debug directory.
 8) Follow the instructions in Client readme.txt to run the different test scenarios.

-Warning!
-If you get class not registered errors when running the client you may have cached side-by-side manifests.
-I don't yet know how to clear this issue.